pontocom/SecLabs/crypto/certificates.md

             1e:49:93:5c:b2:82:01:c6:91:9f:bd:16:2e:0c:ff:a9:b8:6a:
             92:91

+This [book in this link](https://www.feistyduck.com/library/openssl-cookbook/online/openssl-command-line/private-ca-creating-root.html) also contains detailed instructions on how to create your own private CA.

 ### Revocation of digital certificates

 One of the functions of a CA is also to maintain information about the digital certificates it issues.
 Whenever a certificate, for whatever reason, is no longer valid, it must be revoked.
 One of the ways to revoke and communicate this revocation to "third parties" is through a Certificate Revocation List (CRL).